 way to help reduce cardio-vascular stress factors.

-our daily lives.
-According to a wealth of research, doing this will not
+According to a wealth of research, listening to classical music and/or

 Other articles about the Healing power of music: